joakimbjork/4-Machine/README.md

 - Line flow measurement
 - Voltage measurement

-These are compared with the base line H2 controller using local pahse angle measurement, and the uncontrolled system.
+These are compared with the base line H2 controller using local phase angle measurement, and the uncontrolled system.

 # Main Simulation